gitpoduser67/gitpoduser67-JS-CL-BUTTONCLICK/README.md

 ## Description

-In this lab you'll learn how to add styling to html tags.
+In this lab you'll learn how some JavaScripts basics.
+You'll select HTML elements in JavaScript, then add events to add functionality to the html page.

 ## Where to start